Ways to Make Your Wall-Mounted TV More Attractive with Decorations

 Just Look at That Beautiful Chaos

 Using empty thrift store picture frames and a coat of black paint, blogger Emma Chapman of A Beautiful Mess describes her preferred method of TV camouflage.
-She gushes about how the TV blends in with the wall, saying, "I love how the TV kind of disappears into the space," but adding that "when it's on and in use it's actually even more visible with the darker background." "
+The author gushes, "I love how the TV kind of disappears into the space," adding, "but when it's on and in use it's actually even more visible with the darker background." "

 Page 14 of 25 below, please.